 Individual projects as they aid the realization of a personal vision.
 Prerequisites: PNTG:2420.

 Individual instruction in painting for advanced students.

 Topics related to artist books, hand bookbinding, letterpress printing, papermaking, and lettering arts.
+GE: Engineering Be Creative.
 Same as UICB:2110.

 Overview of book art process and techniques for nonmajors; introduction to traditional bookbinding skills, nontraditional book structures, and content development for artist books.
+GE: Engineering Be Creative.
 Same as UICB:3280.

-Introduction to letterpress printing; metal type, relief printing, page layout, and basic typography; basic use of Vandercook Proof Press; experimentation with diverse letterpress techniques; for non-book art majors.
+Introduction to letterpress printing; metal type, relief printing, page layout, and basic typography; basic use of Vandercook Proof Press; experimentation with diverse letterpress techniques.
+GE: Engineering Be Creative.
 Same as UICB:3380.

-Conceptual and methodological approaches to 2-D and 3-D paper works; creation of works that couple unique properties of paper-pulp medium with personal visual ideas and clarity of intent; contemporary issues in paper pulp, medium's relationship to larger art and craft contexts.
+Conceptual and methodological approaches to 2D and 3D paper works; creation of works that couple unique properties of paper-pulp medium with personal visual ideas and clarity of intent; contemporary issues in paper pulp, medium's relationship to larger art and craft contexts.
+GE: Engineering Be Creative.
 Same as UICB:4100.